 We no longer collect side waste at the kerbside.
 If you present more waste in addition to your wheelie bin or more than 3 black bags, our crews will not collect your extra waste.

-Householders should present not more than 1 wheeled bin plus 1 black bag for disposal (or the equivalent for houses without wheeled bins, not more than a total of 4 black bags)
+Householders should present not more than 1 wheeled bin for disposal (or the equivalent for houses without wheeled bins, not more than a total of 3 black bags) every fortnight.

 The biggest one recyclable material that is still taking up space in the wheeled bin and black bags is food waste.
 Please use your weekly recycling collections for all your food waste.

 Most of what is thrown out from the house can be put out for your weekly recycling collections.
 However, we recognised that there are some households that recycle and still put out large amounts of non-recyclable waste.
-So at the same time as introducing a side waste restriction we will also operate an exemption scheme.

 The exemption scheme is not for recyclables.

-Please see our recycle+ / recycling guides to find out what is recyclable.
+Please see our recycling guides to find out what is recyclable.
 If you recycle and still put out large amounts of non-recyclable waste you can apply for an exemption.
 You will need to demonstrate that you are only putting out non-recyclable waste for disposal, for example: nappies, coal ashes, animal bedding etc